-The policy will be given to all members of the Xavier Trust Board, Local Governing Committee, and all members of staff.
-Copies of the document will be available to all parents through the school's website, the Xavier Trust's website and a copy is available in the school office.
+The policy will be available to all members of the Governing Body, and all teaching and non-teaching members of staff.
+Copies of the document will be available to all parents on the school's website alongside details of the content of the RSE curriculum.
 Defining Relationship and Sex Education